YamabikoLab/rails-crud-tools/README.md

-# Rails::Crud Tools
+# Rails::Crud::Tools

-Welcome to Rails::Crud Tools!
+Welcome to Rails::Crud::Tools!
 This gem provides a tool to automatically update CRUD diagrams as you interact with your application.
 It simplifies logging and managing CRUD operations seamlessly within a Rails application.

 ## Installation